wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.7 =
+Added ability to preview videos in widget and metabox interfaces.
+Added ability to insert short codes into posts from the metabox interface.
+Fixed the link to the settings page from the plugin activation page.

 = 3.6 =
 Removed unnecessary error logging.
 Added option to customize the video shortcode name.
 Fixed an issue where cached video files aren't updated if changed within the cache limit time.
 Added a FAQ for Amazon S3 configuration.